California Prescription Drug Monitoring Program: Managing Prescription Drug Abuse

 What is Drug Diversion?

-Not to be confused with programs that offer first-time offenders the chance to attend treatment instead of serving a jail sentence, drug diversion refers to the exchange of prescription drugs from the individual with the prescription to another party.
+Not to be confused with programs that offer first-time offenders the chance to attend treatment instead of serving jail time, drug diversion refers to exchanging prescription drugs from the person holding the prescription to another party.

-Within the CURES program, the term “drug diversion” refers specifically to this illegal exchange of prescription medications.
-This includes transactions from a prescription holder to a nonprescription-holder, as well as the general trade of controlled prescription drugs without a valid prescription.
+Within the CURES program, the term “drug diversion” refers specifically to the illegal exchange of prescription medications, including:

 Controlled Substance Utilization Review And Evaluation